Snowflake-Labs/sfguide-getting-started-dataengineering-ml-snowpark-python/README.md

 ### Differences between two Streamlit Apps

-The only difference between the two versions of Streamlit applications is how you create and access the Session object.
+The main difference between the two versions of Streamlit applications is how you create and access the Session object.

 When running locally, you'd create and access the new Session object it like so: